-- All staff feel safe and welcome - Everyone is treated in a fair way.
+- All staff feel safe and welcome - Everyone is treated the same way.

 Staff and clients should treat each other with respect.

 If the culture at a workplace is good it helps people speak up if something is not ok.

 It also means bad behaviours do not happen as much.